Blame! (film): Production

 Plans for a full-length CG animated film were announced in 2007.
 However, this proposed CG film project was not released before Micott and Basara (the studio hired) filed for bankruptcy in 2011.

 It was announced in November 2015 that the series would get an anime theatrical film adaptation.
 The film was directed by Hiroyuki Seshita and written by Tsutomu Nihei and Sadayuki Murai, with animation by Polygon Pictures and character designs by Yuki Moriyama.
 It was released globally as a Netflix original on May 20, 2017.

 Release

 Blame! opened in Japanese theaters for a two-week run on May 20, 2017, and was released globally on Netflix on the same day.

 On October 5, 2017, Viz Media announced at their New York Comic Con panel that they had licensed the home video rights to Blame!
 They released the film on Blu-ray Disc and DVD on March 27, 2018.

 Manga

-A manga adaptation of the film, Blame!
-Denki Ryōshi Kiki Kaisō Dasshutsu Sakusen, illustrated by Kotaro Sekine, was serialized in Kodansha's Monthly Shōnen Sirius from April 26 to October 26, 2017, and collected into one volume, released on February 9, 2018.
+A manga adaptation of the film, titled Blame!
+The Electrofishers' Escape (BLAME! 電基漁師危険階層脱出作戦, Buramu!
+Denki Ryōshi Kiki Kaisō Dasshutsu Sakusen) and illustrated by Kotaro Sekine, was serialized in Kodansha's Monthly Shōnen Sirius from April 26 to October 26, 2017, and collected into one volume, released on February 9, 2018.